 There have been three phases of Western arms transfers.
-Phase one saw transfers of weapons devoted to stopping Russia's initial advance, such as NLAWs, Javelins and Stingers.
+Phase one saw transfers of weapons devoted to stopping Russia's initial advance, such as Next-generation Light Anti-tank Weapons (NLAWs), Javelins and Stingers.
 It was successful.
 Phase two led to transfers of weapons that enabled Ukraine to reverse the large asymmetry in artillery and take the fight to Russia in the Donbas and southern Ukraine.
 Phase two was also successful.